Calvin Symonds

 Roderick Calvin Hilgrove Symonds, known as Calvin "Bummy" Symonds (born 29 March 1932), is a retired Bermudian cricketer and footballer.
 He represented the Bermuda national cricket team and played one match in the English Football League for Rochdale.

+His nephew was NFL player and sprinter Rocky Thompson.

 Cricket career

 Symonds was born in Pembroke Parish, Bermuda.
 He was a right-handed batsman and bowled right-arm medium pace concentrating on 'line and length'.
 "I bowled outside the off stick and tried to move the ball into you and hit your off stump or get you lbw.".
 He played for St George's Cricket Club and made his debut in the Annual Cup Match played between St George's CC and Somerset CC in 1950.
 Cup Match is the highlight of the cricket season in Bermuda, an island-wide celebration timed to coincide with the abolition of slavery and Mary Prince Day.
 Batting at No.4 he made just two runs before getting out, "nerves got the better of me that day."
 He didn't get the chance to redeem himself in the 2nd innings as he damaged his hand attempting a catch during Somerset's innings.
 After this inauspicious start he went on to become the most successful captain in Cup Match history, leading St George's to a run of nine matches unbeaten between 1961 and 1969, winning eight times and drawing once (in 1963).
 Symonds individual record in Cup Match was: 624 runs at an average of 24.00; 30 wickets taken at an average of 14.27; and 24 catches held.
 He also played for Western Stars, Pond Hill Stars and Pembroke Hamilton Club, and as an overseas professional in England for Rochdale CC of the Central Lancashire League.